Rodyavit/School_project/R_project/Analysis_of_cycling_facilities_Paris/README.md

 -In the Rmarkdown file you will find all the code used for the presentation

--In the Dataset folder you will find all the data source used for this project
+-In the Dataset folder you will find all the data used for this project